Our Classes

 (4th-5th graders)

 Any good short story, novel, or even non-fiction article is full of mysteries that are waiting to be solved.
-To get the puzzle together, our students turn into book spies and compete against the members of the other team.
+To get the puzzle together, our students turn into book spies and compete against the other team members.
 In order to win, our students will need to develop an eye for detail, learn to work with the context, use their critical thinking and analytical skills, know how to "read" metaphors and symbols, see the difference between literal and figurative meanings, and much more!

 Fix your connection!